 False teachers will tell people what their itching ears want to hear (hence they “tickle the ears”).
 Our flesh wants to hear smooth sayings.
 Exhortation to obedience to God’s commands is rare.
 You will never feel conviction by his sermons or teachings.
 Such teachings can be so insidious because it just seems so “right” or “true.”

 How many people in the pews know that to be blessed is to be persecuted (Matt.
 5:10-12)?
 The Apostles thanked God for being persecuted for Jesus (Acts 5:41).
 Jesus said if you lose your life for His sake then you will gain it (Matt.
 16:25).
 In fact, that is said in all 4 Gospels!
 Do you ever hear such a message from X preacher?
-Usually does his sermons or teachings focus what God can do for us rather on what we can do for God?
+Does his sermons or teachings focus what God can do for us rather on what we can do for God?
 Does he rarely, if ever preach against sins such as fornication or pornography, which widespread these days?
 Then that’s a teacher to avoid.

 3. Materialism, Wealth, and Health